pioneering fugutives:

 Imagine you were the first space-pilot, and you had the run of the Old Solar System!
 How you'd be the envy of fandom!
 The heroes of these Golden Age tales, Ted Penton and Rod Blake, who had to leave Earth rather fast in their new atom-powered spaceship because they had to make themselves scarce until the uproar over early misuse of atomic power died down - they had a chance that comes only once in the history of the OSS and of mankind.
 The inhabited Solar System, endlessly varied and colourful, was theirs to see and to explore.

-Harlei: Stick to your guns, Zendexor - Stid is getting ready to utter a grumble.
-You'll have to let him have his negative say, and I can guess what it is, but - don't let him put the readers off -
+Harlei: Stick to your guns, Zendexor - I can tell that Stid is getting ready to utter a grumble.
+You'll have to let him have his negative say, and I can guess what it is.
+Just don't let him put the readers off -

 Stid: I don't put readers off for fun.
 I have a positive aim in view.
 I want us to beware of (in trade-unionist terms) "eroding the differentials" between clunky writers like Campbell and far better writers who deserve more space.
-By giving Penton and Blake an entire page, Zendexor, aren't you implying some parity of worth between these stories and (say) those of Gallun or Weinbaum or Clark Ashton Smith, all of whom could write rings round the likes of Campbell?
+By giving Penton and Blake an entire page, Zendexor, aren't you implying some parity of worth between these stories and (say) those of Gallun or Weinbaum or Clark Ashton Smith, all of whom could write rings round the likes of Campbell in the "first voyage to a world" department?
 It's those greater writers I'm thinking of.
 Because I value them -

 Zendexor: Wait, Stid, I fear you're leading us up a blind alley here.
 You're making a huge, unwarranted assumption - namely, that I allocate space according to comparative literary merit.
 I don't!
 If I did, then seventy per cent of the site would be about C S Lewis.